226 Webster St, Marshfield, MA 02050, USA

 Trail Description

 Webster’s Wilderness is accessible via the parking area behind the Marshfield Senior Center (230 Webster Street).
 Look for the kiosk in the rear parking lot.
 One trailhead is directly behind the kiosk.
 Another is within the Wheeler Recreation Campus, where a paved 1/3-mile walking trail encircles the ballfields.
-Looking across from the parking lot, to approximately 10 o’clock, is where you’ll find the second (unmarked) trailhead for Webster’s Wilderness.
+If you look across from the parking lot to approximately 10 o’clock, that’s where you’ll find the second (unmarked) trailhead.
 The third entrance (pedestrians only) is a trail that extends off Adelaide Road, farther up Webster Street.
 It is blazed in yellow.

 There are two intersecting figure-8 trails here, some more developed than others, plus the occasional spur trail.
 There are streams and small ponds too, as well as a vernal pool, wetlands, and large groves of cedar trees.
-Also, on the main trail, before you reach the figure-8 trails, look for an old stone wall, to the right.
+Also, on the main trail, look for an old stone wall, to the right.
 There is a trail, blazed in yellow, that extends through an opening in the stone wall, up over a hill, and then down through some forest and wetlands, eventually connecting with Adelaide Way.

 The Teal Trail is a great spot for wildlife observation.
 Follow it out to its end, and you’ll find a quiet overlook that is perfect for watching and listening to the numerous avian species that call this place home.